on4r4p/Copernicus/README.md

 -  Add graphml , mtgx export format .
 -  ~~Add image search for yahoo and bing~~
 - ~~Add Email search~~
-- Add Search results function for other file format
+- Add Search results function for other file format (not only html and pdf)
-- ~~Add nickname guessing function.~~(Canceled unreliable)
+- ~~Add nickname guessing function.~~(Canceled unreliable |Skype def or Facebook has better chances to find nickname or Alias)
 - ~~Save final results session.~~
-- Add Skype search
+- ~~Add Skype search~~
 - Add Facebook search
+- Add TinyEye search engine to compare with images results from Skype, Facebook/Lullar and the first ten pictures from google bing and yahoo.
 - ~~Add nickname searching function (instead of only using people's names.)~~
 - ~~Add email guessing function.~~
 - ~~Add email checking function.~~